FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Auto-synced_parameters/README.md

 ### Calculation of the project frame rate
 This macro `PROJECTfps` calculates the actual frame rate of the project.
-This may differ from the automatically synchronized variable "float _OutputFPS", which passes the framerate set in the project settings "Video / Output / Format".
+This may differ from the automatically synchronized variable `float _OutputFPS`, which passes the framerate set in the project settings "Video / Output / Format".

 ```` Code
 //--------------------------------------------------------------//